GREEN BAY, Wis. – Sure, it was brutally cold, as advertised. But the story Sunday at Lambeau Field was not the arctic conditions.

 Colin Kaepernick and Aaron Rodgers kept it entertaining with each quarterback supplying plenty of dynamic plays to be remembered in the rich playoff history of the two organizations.

-But it was Phil Dawson's 33-yard field goal as time expired that propelled the 49ers to a 23-20 victory over the Packers and into the divisional round of the NFC playoffs.
+But it was Phil Dawson's 33-yard field goal as time expired that propelled the 49ers past Green Bay and into the divisional round.

 The 49ers will travel to meet the Carolina Panthers next Sunday at 10 a.m.
 (PT).
-The winner of that game will play the New Orleans-Seattle winner in the NFC Championship game on Jan.
-19.
+The winner of that game will play the New Orleans-Seattle winner in the NFC Championship game.

-The victory was the 49ers' fourth in the past two seasons against the Packers, including one in the playoffs last season and a season-opening 34-28 triumph at Candlestick Park on Sept.
-8. Again, Kaepernick had a huge performance in leading the 49ers' to the victory.
+The 49ers entered the game with three consecutive victories over the Packers, including one in the playoffs last season and a season-opening 34-28 triumph at Candlestick Park on Sept.
+8.

-Kaepernick completed 16 of 30 passes for 227 yards with one touchdown and one interception in the game.
+Kaepernick completed 16 of 30 passes for 227 yards with 1 touchdown and 1 interception.
 He also rushed 7 times for 98 yards.
-Meanwhile, Rodgers completed 17 of 26 attempts for a career-playoff-low 177 yards with one touchdown and no interceptions.
+Meanwhile, Rodgers completed 17 of 26 attempts for 177 yards with 1 touchdown and no interceptions.

 Rodgers showed a little magic in the fourth quarter when he miraculously got out of the grasp of 49ers defensive lineman Ray McDonald to hit Randall Cobb for a 26-yard gain on a fourth-and-2 play to the San Francisco 4.